 Florida Golf Course Review

 The three public courses at the PGA Golf Club are among the only courses owned and operated by the PGA of America.
-The ecologically sensitive 430
+The ecologically sensitive 430-acre world-class facility

 Dye Course review

 In our opinion, the Dye course is the most challenging layout on property.
 This 7150 yard design plays to a 139 slope and features a variety of "dye-abolical" sand bunkers - about

 95 in total - plus acres of coquina waste areas.
 Water comes into play on just 3 holes, but the moguls and mounding present along the fairways and greenside more than